kairosity/mp3-snapathon/testing.md

 I ran through the function line by line and using print() statements on every logical segment, I discovered that the users in question were being added twice to the valid_users array.
 Eventually I realised that in testing the application I had uploaded more than the one allotted photo for each of those users and since the function is based on an assumption of 1 entry per user per week, that fact was breaking the code.
 I deleted the offending extra images and it worked well again, but there is definitely room to refactor that code *if*
-I decide that the application could host more than a single competition per week, or if users are allowed upload more than one image per competition.
+I decide that the application could host more than a single competition per week, or if users are allowed to upload more than one image per competition.

 ### Issue 2